Doctors Note Logo

 Can’t Stop Snoring?
 Why Your Airway Is Collapsing & Medical Next Steps

-Persistent snoring usually means your airway is narrowing or collapsing during sleep as throat muscles relax and the tongue and soft palate crowd the space; if it comes with breathing pauses, gasping, morning headaches, or daytime sleepiness, it could be obstructive sleep apnea that warrants prompt evaluation.
+Persistent snoring often signals a narrowing or collapsing airway during sleep, caused by relaxed throat muscles and crowding from the tongue and soft palate.
+When paired with breathing pauses, gasping, morning headaches, or daytime sleepiness, it may indicate obstructive sleep apnea (OSA) — a condition that warrants prompt medical evaluation.

 answer background